LogoLogo

 name: my-container

 If you have a Dockerfile next to this file, this is enough to tell Garden to build it.
 You can also specify dockerfile: <path-to-Dockerfile> if you need to override the Dockerfile name.
-You might also want to explicitly include or exclude files in the build context.
+You might also want to explicitly files in the build context.

 Build arguments